diku-dk/futhark-website/blog/2024-03-06-array-representation.md

 *really* fancy, we can allow each of those subarrays to be of a different size.
-But now we have gotten too fancy, so let us dial back the discussion to be about multidimensional *regular* arrays (sometimes also called *rectangular*), where all elements have their own size.
+But now we have gotten too fancy, so let us dial back the discussion to be about multidimensional *regular* arrays (sometimes also called *rectangular*), where all elements have the same size.
 In fact, we will only consider multidimensional arrays of primitive types, as arrays of records and other such compound types can be [transformed away](2021-08-02-value-representation.html#array-types).